A ShootDotEdit Guest Post

 - The walk and hug, one of our favorite poses!
 One partner walks or sneaks up on the other and gives them a big hug from behind.
 They can continue to snuggle for as long as they like.
 Because of the movement, this always looks different but 99% of couples look adorable while doing this.
 You can have them do a practice run, or run it a few times to switch up your (com)position.

-Other poses with movement might be piggyback riding, dancing, swinging a partner around or anything fun you can come up with.
+Other ways to make poses more fun with movement might be piggyback riding, dancing, swinging a partner around or anything fun you can come up with.
 Always keep the personalities of your couple in mind, though.
 Not every pose works for every couple.

 4. Stationary Poses for Intimate & Emotional Photos